NIRSpec MPT - MOS and MSATA Program Updates

 See Also: NIRSpec MSA Planning Tool, MPT

 During the preparation of the MOS program update, the MOS observation must be re-planned at the assigned Aperture PA.
 In order to preserve the assigned position angle associated with the MOS observation, do not delete the placeholder MOS observations, MPT Plans, Catalog, or Candidate sets when making updates to your MOS program.
+Also, do not change the MOS observation number as doing so would cause problems for the observing windows.

 The next set of steps assumes that there is an assigned Aperture PA for your MOS observation, and that an updated Catalog has been created.
 To update an existing MOS observation with one that is planned with the updated Catalog at the assigned aperture position angle, follow these steps: